Astro-drod/Astro-s-plant-and-zombie-spawner-PvZ-fusion-3.4.2-/README.md

 Welcome to the biggest update for the Astro Spawner!
 This release brings massive performance optimizations, perfect name syncing, and true plug-and-play convenience.
 No more external text files, no more lag.

+# 🔍 Astro Ultimate Spawner v2.2.1 - The Smart Search Update!

+Welcome to the most advanced version of the Astro Spawner!
+We've listened to your feedback and completely overhauled how you find and spawn your favorite fusions.

-## 📝 Update Log
+## 📝 What's New in v2.2.1:
-* ⚡ **Zero-Delay Loading:** The mod no longer scans 10,000 IDs on startup.
-By utilizing a custom, precise ID mapping system, the spawner now loads instantly (0.001s) with zero game freezes.
-* 📚 **100% Accurate Community Translations:** Fully integrated the popular English translation names (shoutout to the Teyliu translation project).
-You will now see iconic names like **Cherizarous**, **Doomzilla**, **Phoenix Threepeater**, and the entire **Apeacalypse** series directly in your Spawner menu!
-* 🧟 **Bosses, Towers & IFVs Included:** Special names for Bosses (Dr. Zomboss, Mutant Gargantuar), IFV vehicles, and Tower plants have been manually mapped and corrected.
+* ⌨️ **New Smart Search Mode:** No more scrolling through hundreds of IDs!
+Press **ENTER** to toggle the new Search Mode.
+Type what you want (e.g., "Chompzilla" or "Apeacalypse"), and the mod will instantly find it for you.
+Press ENTER again to exit.
+* 📚 **The "True Ultimate" Dictionary:** Restored and perfected the full English community translation list. **Cherizarous**, **Chompzilla**, IFVs, Towers, and all Bosses are 100% synced and ready to spawn.
+* 🌍 **Full English UI:** The in-game mod overlay has been completely translated into English for the global community.
-* 🧹 **Smart Auto-Cleaner:** Any remaining unmapped fusions are automatically formatted into clean, properly spaced English (e.g., `FireCaltrop` becomes `Fire Caltrop`).
+* 🧹 **Auto-Cleaner Engine:** Any unknown or unmapped fusions are still automatically formatted into clean, readable text (e.g., `FireMelon` becomes `Fire Melon`).
+* ⚡ **Zero-Lag Loading:** Retained the instant-load architecture.
+The game will never freeze when you open the mod.

+**How to use:**
+1. Press `TAB` to switch between Plant and Zombie modes.
+2. Press `ENTER` to open the Search Box and type your desired fusion.
+3. Press `LEFT SHIFT` to spawn it instantly!

+---
-* ⚙️ **Ultimate Plug & Play:** The external `.txt` dictionary system has been completely removed.
-Everything is now built deep into the mod.
-Just drop the `.dll` into your `Mods` folder and unleash chaos!
+*Just drop the `.dll` into your `Mods` folder and unleash the chaos!
+Let me know in the comments what you want to see next.*

 ---
 *Note: Looking for older versions?
 You can always scroll down and download previous releases below!*